 The annual budget ordinance may be amended any time after its official adoption; however, the amendments cannot increase or decrease the tax levy or alter a taxpayer's liability unless the City is ordered to do so by the courts or an authorized State agency.

-The Government Finance Officers Association (GFOA) presented an award for Distinguished Budget Presentation to the City of Hendersonville for its annual budget for the fiscal year beginning July 1, 2018.
+The Government Finance Officers Association (GFOA) presented an award for Distinguished Budget Presentation to the City of Hendersonville for its annual budget.
 In order to receive this award, a governmental unit must publish a budget document that meets specific program criteria as a policy document, an operations guide, a financial plan, and a communications device.

 A Capital Improvement Plan (Program), or CIP, is a short-range plan, usually four to ten years, which identifies capital projects and equipment purchases, provides a planning schedule and identifies options for financing the plan.
 The CIP may now be found in the City's budget document.